simonmichael/hledger/MANUAL.markdown

     -p "this year to 4/1"

-If you specify only one date, the missing start or end date will be the earliest or latest transaction in your ledger data:
+If you specify only one date, the missing start or end date will be the earliest or latest transaction in your journal data:

     -p "from 2009/1/1"  (everything after january 1, 2009)
     -p "from 2009/1"    (the same)